 So how do you monetize a WordPress blog more effectively?

->

-> You sell the same banner space, directly to advertisers.
+You sell the same banner space, but you sell it directly to advertisers.

->

-> The reason why we preach this so heavily is that you’ll easily double your blog’s income, if not triple it.
+The reason why we preach this so heavily is that you’ll easily double your blog’s income, if not triple it.

 Selling banner ads directly removes the middle man, and lets you sell better advertising packages to the brands you work with.

 Tip 2: Use Programmatic Banner Ads, But Only in Unsold Inventory